 In this assessment cycle, the School of Music assessed goals #2, 4, and 5 of the StrAP (2. demonstrate an understanding of and the ability to read and realize musical notation; 4. demonstrate an acquaintance with a wide selection of musical literature from the principal eras, genres, and cultural sources; 5. develop and defend musical judgments).
 Direct assessment of spring 2021 juries and recitals was undertaken, with a rubric for technical and musical categories pertaining to the students' instrumental/vocal areas.
-On a scale of 1-4, with 4 being the highest, average scores for technique, musicality, intonation, and other performance factors almost entirely fell between 3 and 4, which indicates that student learning goals are being met (averages for music majors were all between 3 and 4; the only averages lower than 3 were for minor lessons (non-music majors, music minors, or secondary instruments)).
+On a scale of 1-4, with 4 being the highest, average scores for technique, musicality, intonation, and other performance factors almost entirely fell between 3 and 4, which indicates that student learning goals are being met (averages for music majors, music minors, or secondary instruments)).
 The School of Music plans to convene in fall 2021 to discuss the data and modify the instruction or future assessment strategies as needed.
 In addition, the SoM will be revising their student learning goals, assessment measures, and tools to reflect the significant changes in curriculum in recent years.